 In terms of the pesto, you can use my Classic Homemade Basil Pesto recipe or a good quality store-bought pesto is absolutely fine.
+For something different my arugula pesto is seriously amazing.
 I generally always have a jar of pesto in the fridge, I slather it on anything.
 Mixed into a creamy pasta sauce is true heaven to me.

 Main ingredients: